pandruszkow/SysadminStuff/Unix, Shell, Git/Git - guides.md

 # Cloning

+## Shallow clone

+Sometimes, you are only checking out a repo so you can deploy a piece of software, or build something, but won't ever do dev work on it.
+In that case, cloning the entire repo history is pointless.
+Change your `git clone` command as follows:

+`git clone <repo_url> [<target_directory>]` -> `git clone <repo_url> [<target_directory>] --depth=1`

+This will ensure you're only transferring as much data as is required to reconstitute the repo contents at the latest commit, without any history.
+As a bonus, if the repo used to contain large files that were subsequently erased, you won't have to sit around waiting for them to transfer.

 ## Customise cloning destination

 By running the clone command as `git clone <repo URL> <destination directory>`, you can control where your cloned repo ends up.
 The path can be relative or absolute, and the destination directory will be created if not present.